dbann/local-llm-classifier/README.md

-# Local LLM Abstract Classifier
+# Local LLM text Classifier

-This project is a general local setup for classifying text with a local LLM.
+This project is a general local setup for classifying text with local LLMs.

+Useful eg in (sytematic) reviews, metascience, or coding of text.

+You can use multiple LLMs and check their speed / adjust concurrency setting before rolling across your entire sample.

 The current implementation uses Ollama.

 It reads JSON files from `data/input/`, sends the configured text field to a local model, and writes classified JSON files to `data/output/`.